Skip to main content

 Top things to do in Mallorca

-Below are our three favourite activities in Mallorca but there are plenty more to choose from.
-Check out the selection of things to do below for some holiday inspiration.
+Below are our four favourite and probably the most popular activities in Mallorca, but there are plenty more to choose from.

 1. Boat trips & sailing: With more than 250 beaches and coves, breathtaking cliff edges and turquoise waters, there is no better way to explore the island’s beautiful 554 kilometres of coastline than from a boat.
 The main ways of doing this are, depending on your budget, to charter a yacht, hire a boat or book a boat trip with one of the many companies located all around the island.